 In the course of CPS week and all year round, safety technicians are passionate about educating parents and guardians on proper child transportation safety.

 The best way to protect little ones in transport is via a proper child restraint system.
 In the state of Hawaii, all passengers must be protected at all times during transportation.
 Whether that is a booster seat, seat belt, or a car seat restraint system, protection is a must!

 Honolulu Police Department reported that over 700 children below the age of 8 are involved in life-threatening car crashes each year.
-Now is the time you should educate yourself in Hawaii car seat laws in 2020 and protect your loved ones.
+Now is the time you should educate yourself in Hawaii car seat laws and protect your loved ones.

 Table of Contents

 - Front-Face Car Seat Law

 - When is The Right Time For a Front Seat Ride?

 - Can You Leave a Child Alone in The Car?